IV Therapy

 • Ensure the patient can be positioned safely during treatment

-These details help the doctor reduce risks such as aspiration and breathing problems during or after the procedure.
+These details help the medical team reduce risks such as aspiration and breathing problems during or after the procedure.

 5. Aftercare and Monitoring Are Just as Important